FAQ - FREQUENTLY ASKED QUESTIONS

-Here are a few tips along with the answers to our most Frequently Asked Questions.
+Here are a few tips along with the answers to our most frequently asked questions about application and maintenance..

 - General application is to add PRO-pHx at 1 % to tank volume (acid and water) and filter.